 This is a strategy that was espoused by Benjamin Graham and has been followed by many of the great investors ever since including Warren Buffett, Peter Lynch, Carl Icahn, Mohnish Pabrai among others.

 Can Bad News Investing Go Wrong?
 If so, How?

 Like all investing strategies, this one too is not without flaws.
 The strategy if not employed properly can result in losses or worse in permanent loss of capital.

-Although it takes courage to go against the herd and a lot of the times it pays handsomely to do so.
+Although it takes courage to go against the herd and a lot of the time it pays handsomely to do so.
 But, when deciding to invest in a stock surrounded by negative sentiment, it is important to realize that sometimes the stock would have fallen in price because it deserved to be priced lower.

-A lot of times investors (including myself) tend to anchor to the price a stock was trading prior to the emergence of the bad news that price that is available at a significant discount to that price may seem to a buying opportunity (Also read- Value Traps).
+A lot of times investors (including myself) tend to anchor to the price stock was trading prior to the emergence of the bad news that price that is available at a significant discount to that price may seem to be a buying opportunity (Also read- Value Traps).

 A lot of times we tend not to redo our homework and perform the valuation for the company factoring in the effect of the news that has emerged instead we buy the stock based on the valuation we may have performed months before to make a buying decision.

 Cockroach Theory, Murphy’s Law, and Probabilistic Thinking